mridul037/mridul037/README.md

 **Quote of the hour:**

-I think one of the most valuable rules is avoid duplication.
+Software engineering is the part of computer science which is too difficult for the computer scientist.

-~ Martin Fowler
+~ Friedrich Bauer
 <pre>

 </pre>